True Cost of Bad Habit Calculator

 The Compound Opportunity Cost

 Direct spending is what the habit visibly costs.
 Opportunity cost is what the same money would have earned if invested.
-Over a 20-year horizon at 7% returns, the opportunity cost typically runs about 1.4-1.5x the direct spending.
-Over 30 years, opportunity cost can exceed 2x direct spending.
+Over a 20-year horizon at 7% returns, the opportunity cost can exceed the direct spending by a material margin.
+Over 30 years, opportunity cost tends to be substantially larger than direct spending.
 The habit costs the cash plus the multiplier of foregone growth.
 The calculator returns both figures separately so the financial picture is complete rather than just looking at the visible cash drain.

 Worked Example for a Common Daily Habit